 David Huffman, Hoop Dreams, 2007, color softground and spitbite aquatint etching; image courtesy of Paulson Fontaine Press, Berkeley, CA

 There is no singular way to address the conversation of race and representation in contemporary art.
-Personal to Political: Celebrating the African American Artists of Paulson Fontaine Press presents fourteen artists who capture the personal narratives and political discourses of African Americans across the country, reflecting a collective experience expressed in uniquely individual ways.
-This powerful exhibition of figurative and abstract artworks channels the poetics of human experience from past and present, and boldly presents ideas about history, identity, personal story, and spiritual inspiration.
+Personal to Political: Celebrating the African American Artists of Paulson Fontaine Press presented fourteen artists who capture the personal narratives and political discourses of African Americans across the country, reflecting a collective experience expressed in uniquely individual ways.
+This powerful exhibition of figurative and abstract artworks channeled the poetics of human experience from past and present, and boldly presented ideas about history, identity, personal story, and spiritual inspiration.

 ~ Carrie Lederer, Curator ‘s Statement (excerpt)